Rains, South Carolina

 Rains is an unincorporated community in Marion County, South Carolina, United States.
 Located along US 501, 7.5 mi southeast of Marion.
 Along the CSX Seaboard Air Line, the area is a predominantly farming community and quarry station.

-It was first listed as a CDP in the 2020 census with a population of 242.
+The 2020 census listed a population of 242.

 Demographics

+Rains was first listed as a census designated place in the 2020 U.S. Census.